Timing of the holiday - Alasivu

 The employer and employee may agree to postpone some of the employee’s holiday days to the following holiday season or save them up to be taken in subsequent holiday seasons.
 In any event, 18 days of annual holiday must be taken during the relevant holiday season; the remaining holiday days may be postponed or saved up.

-If an employee takes 24 days of holiday during the holiday season, he/she may save up his/her remaining holiday days for use in the following years, provided that this does not cause undue disruption to the production and service operations of the workplace.
+If an employee takes 24 days of holiday during the holiday season, they may save up their remaining holiday days for use in the following years, provided that this does not cause undue disruption to the production and service operations of the workplace.
 This practice is known as carried-over holiday.